 1 cup paneer grated (or any other cheese)

 2 Tbsp ginger purée

 - Without cutting off the ends, peel the karela and make a lengthwise slit into each one.
-Scoop the insides out and set aside.
-Drizzle the karelas with lemon juice, sugar and salt.
+Scoop insides out and set aside.
+Drizzle karelas with lemon juice, sugar and salt.
 Let this mixture rest for an hour or up to 24 hours.
-Finely mince the seeds from the insides and set aside.
+Finely mince the seeds from the inside and set aside.

-- Drain the karela, pat them dry and drizzle ghee over them.
-Lay them on a baking sheet pan and roast in the oven at 350F for 10-15 minutes or until the karela is soft and cooked through.
+- Drain the karela, pat dry and drizzle ghee over them.
+Lay on a baking sheet pan and roast in the oven at 350F for 10-15 minutes or until the soft and cooked through.
 Remove the sheet pan from the oven and let the karelas rest.

-- Fill each karela with the stuffing and place them on a baking sheet.
+- Fill each karela with the stuffing and place ton a baking sheet.
 Roast in a 350F oven for 20 minutes.
 Remove and serve them with a sweet chutney or a salad.